 During the past weeks, I was involved in a service migration project.
 We are migrating some mostly java-based services from legacy infrastructure to the Cloud.
-Amazon Web Service (AWS) was chosen on the strategic level and we started with the migration of one service.
+Amazon Web Services (AWS) was chosen on the strategic level and we started with the migration of one service.

 Level 0: AWS basics

-Before we took the first service, we created new Virtual Private Clouds (VPS), established VPN connections to our legacy Data Center.
+Before we took the first service, we created new Virtual Private Clouds (VPC), established VPN connections to our legacy Data Center.
 We created sub-networks, routes, and security groups.
-And it felt and straightforward to do even for team members not having any considerable networking or operations background.
+And it felt straightforward to do even for team members not having any considerable networking or operations background.
 Credits to AWS here.

 Also famous and matured EC2 service that is responsible for managing Virtual Machines on IaaS level, convinced the team quickly.
 No big surprises here.
 I’ve tried the first automation steps with ansible on the EC2 level and it worked as expected as well (even if automation is a big topic to talk about)